 }

-Certificate search engine. crt.sh is based on the certificate transparency logs and provide wildcard search for domains.
+Certificate search engine. crt.sh is based on the certificate transparency logs and provides wildcard search for domains.

 Google's Transparency Report contains various information.
 It provides information about email encryption, HTTPS encryption, information about potentially harmful applications in Android, and live reports of traffic disruptions, such as censorship.